Could diet be to blame for your child’s eczema?

 But with eczema, it's often tougher.
 Symptoms may not show up for days after you eat something.
 If you do find a trigger food and get rid of it, that may help.
 Still, it may not make the eczema go away.
 Remember, 2 out of 3 kids with eczema don't have a food allergy at all.

 Elimination diets.
-If your doctor thinks a food may be harmful, he may ask you not to give it to your kid for 10 to 14 days.
+If your doctor thinks a food may be harmful, they may ask you not to give it to your kid for 10 to 14 days.
 Watch to see if it makes a difference.

 Food challenges.
 After you've taken a food out of your child's diet, your pediatrician might want you to add a small amount back in to see if it causes symptoms.
-He may want to do this in the office, just in case your child has a reaction.
+They may want to do this in the office, just in case your child has a reaction.

 Skin testing.
 A doctor can take an extract of the food and use it to scratch the skin lightly.
 If the area swells up, that could be an allergic reaction.
 However, it's not always accurate.